-- 3.3.1 A digital copy of the report will be sent to the Historic Environment Record of Cumbria, maintained by Cumbria County Council, where access will be made available on request. - 3.3.2 Wardell Armstrong support the Online Access to the Index of archaeological investigations (OASIS) project.
+- 3.3.1 A digital copy of this report will be sent to the Cumbria Historic Environment Record, which is maintained by Westmorland and Furness Council, where access will be made available on request. - 3.3.2 Wardell Armstrong support the Online Access to the Index of archaeological investigations (OASIS) project.
 This project aims to provide an online index and access to the extensive and expanding body of grey literature created as a result of developer-funded archaeological work.
-As a result, details of the results of this study will be made available by Wardell Armstrong, as a part of this national scheme, under the code: wardella2-513810.
+As a result, the final report will be uploaded by Wardell Armstrong as a part of this national scheme.